GatlenCulp/gat-typst/docs/manual.typ

 == Table Styling

-The `booktabs` package is automatically applied, giving all tables professional styling with:
+When using `style`, the `booktabs` package is automatically applied, giving all tables professional styling with:

 - Proper spacing between rows
 - Professional horizontal rules (top, mid, bottom)